Valid and efficient imprecise-probabilistic inference with partial priors, II. General framework: Precise statistical model

 Aside from facilitating the proof of strong validity, the result in \eqref{eq:valid.ae} is of independent interest.
 This shows that the IM is giving strongly valid inference even when focused exclusively on the same $U(y)$-specific subset of the population that the observed data falls into.
 This was Fisher's original goal of conditional inference: to make the inference even more relevant to the data at hand by focusing any necessary probability calculations on the corresponding relevant subset.
 See Section~\ref{SS:examples} below for a couple examples.

 The two extreme cases---complete and vacuous prior information---in the following two subsections, respectively, involve similarly extreme dimension reduction considerations, not unlike what was done above in dealing with the factorization involving $(S,U)$.
-Further factorization tricks like this for reducing dimension will be discussed below in contexts where nuisance parameters are present; see Sections~\ref{S:nuisance}--\ref{S:semi}.
+Further factorization tricks like this for reducing dimension will be discussed below in contexts where nuisance parameters are present; see Part~III of the series.